Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/mack.md

 ### Mack's response
 Thanks Soobin!
 You bring up a great point!
 I think grouping by character could be really revealing and add another way to analyze the data.
 I am going to group by decade, but some other ways of grouping the data should be beneficial.

+### Seth

+- **One thing I like:** I really liked how you separated all of the different parts of your project into separate notebooks (characters, dialogues, utterances, etc.).
+This made exploring easy.
+Also, the way you handled filling in '?'s in the gender column was creative.

+- **One potential avenue for improvement:**
+Your analysis and data are all great!
+This is just a nitpick, but I think the repo would be a little easier to navigate with subfolders.
+The issue is only minor though, since you included a handy directory in your README!

+- **One thing I learned:**
+From your research, it appears that the difference in the number of male vs. female characters is staggeringly high.
+While I suspected this at the beginning, I didn't realize the gulf would be so drastic.
+The importance of your research goes beyond academics.
+Great work!